marromlam/sailor.vim/README.md

 ### Requirements

-- This requires kitty v0.13.1 or higher.
+- This requires kitty version higher than 0.13.1 and lower than 0.24.x.
-- Requires newer version of tmux with 'pane_at_*' format feature.
-(Not sure which version, but tested tmux 2.1 and didn't work)
+- Requires newer version of tmux version higher than 2.7.
-- Works even between splits in a tmux session inside a kitty window.

 ### Editor: vim/nvim.

-Use your favorite plugin manager (`packer.nvim` in the example) and add the this repository to your plugin list
+Use your favorite plugin manager (`packer.nvim` in the example) and add this repository to your plugin list
 ```lua
 packer.use {
   "marromlam/sailor.vim",